 - The ability to undertake independent practice.

-Chartered Membership is open to those in the Member and Fellow grades of each occupational category:
+Chartered Status is open to those in the Member and Fellow grades of each occupational category:

 - Professional Engineer – Chartered Professional Engineer (CPEng)